 Tamolitch Blue Pool Via McKenzie River Trail

 Blue Pool is a must-do hike in the Willamette National Forest.
-One of the most popular hikes in the area, this path follows one of the best sections of the Mckenzie River Trail, a longer hike.
-The main draw is Blue Pool itself which is absolutely stunning.
+One of the most popular hikes in the area, the main draw is Blue Pool itself which is absolutely stunning.

 Distance From Sisters: 45 minutes